LeslieAine/FundHub/README.md

 This is the front end of a Crowdfunding web app being built with react.
 The backend is done with Ruby on Rails.
+Click here for backend